Community Services Committee

-Members of this committee have an opportunity to participate in the long-history of our Club’s focus and service of helping others maintain a relatively normal lifestyle, no matter what their disability.
-Our Club’s long history with Glendale Feilbach elementary school and the Ability Center have created regularly promoted committee and club projects.
-Among them include a day at the Toledo Zoo with students from Glendale Feilbach, and an art day at the Toledo Museum of Art.
-This committee manages all grant requests for any type of disability and meets 4-5 times per year.
+Committee members have an opportunity to participate in the long-history of our Club’s focus and service of helping others maintain a relatively normal lifestyle, no matter what their ability.
+Our Club’s history with Glendale Feilbach Elementary School and the Ability Center have created regularly promoted committee and club projects.
+Among them last year included a day at the Toledo Zoo and the Toledo Museum of Art day at the Glass Pavilion.
+This committee manages all grant requests for any type of disability and meets 6-8 times a year.
 The Disability Service Committee studies the needs and challenges of the disabled community and recommends steps and procedures to provide solutions.

-The youth services committee members have an opportunity to experience and manage multiple grant requests that impact the youth in our immediate area.
-Past youth service grant requests have come from Claire’s Day, Books for Buddies, Children & Youth Services, and others.
-This committee will manage grant requests during each of the grant cycles, participate in site visits and make recommendation to their committee for projects they feel will have the greatest impact, meeting 4-6 times per year.
-The committee discovers the problems challenging young people, cooperates with existing social agencies, and establishes help with new organizations when needed.
-Additionally the committee and its members will serve Kids Unlimited with a hands on project.
+The Youth Services Committee members have an opportunity to experience and manage multiple grant requests that impact the youth in our immediate area.
+Past Youth Service grant requests have come from Claire’s Day, Toledo School for the Arts, Early Childhood Development, and more.
+This committee will manage grant requests during each of the grant cycles, participate in site visits and make recommendations to the committee for projects they feel will have the greatest impact.
+The committee discovers the problems challenging young people, cooperates with existing social service agencies, and establishes help with new organizations when needed.